amyandpotatoes/aus-crypto-tax-calc/README.md

 calculating tax bases, and assumes that you are eligible for 50% capital gains tax discounts on tokens held for longer than a year.

+### Updates
+08/08/2022: updated transactions.py to handle binance's new 2022 data export format and fixed bug in tax.py that incorrectly calculated overall cg when cg was net negative

 ### Current status
 - import_onchain_transactions: working
 - transactions.py: Binance working, Coinspot working, BTCMarkets working, ethereum/bsc/polygon/fantom working with small bugs (see Known issues)